Epsiilon2048/Anti-Social-Society/notes/readme/readme.txt

  - The ability to scroll through console commands which exceed the length
  - Hovering over scripts in the commandline shows help
  - Undo and redo
- - Autofill and real time syntax errors
+ - Real time syntax errors
  - Enumerate support
  - Manual resizing of windows
  - Text icons